openml/services/README.md

-# services
+# Backend
+This guide is applicable to APIv1, please find the APIv2 setup guide [here](https://docs.openml.org/apiv2/contributing/contributing/).

-Overview of all OpenML components including a docker-compose to run OpenML services locally
+Overview of all OpenML components including a docker-compose to run OpenML services locally.

 ## Overview